-- bocal-evaluation: Contains the scripts to run experiments and to analyze the results.
+- ocal-evaluation: Contains the scripts to run experiments and to analyze the results.
 The package readme is a step-by-step guide to reproduce the experiments described in the companion paper.
 Running the benchmark is compute intensive and takes many CPU hours.
-Therefore, we also provide the results to download (1.1 GB).
+Therefore, we also provide the results to download (1.2 GB).

-- OneClassActiveLearning.jl: A Julia package that implements various batch query strategies and the full active learning cycle.
+- OneClassActiveLearning.jl: A Julia package that implements various Query Strategies and an Active Learning Cycle.

 - SVDD.jl: A Julia package for Support Vector Data Description.

 The code is licensed under a MIT License and the result data under a Creative Commons Attribution 4.0 International License.

 Active learning are methods to improve classification quality by user feedback.
 An important subcategory is active learning for one-class classifiers, i.e., methods specialized to imbalanced class distributions.
 In this research project, we review, categorize and benchmark active learning for one-class classification.
 The goal is to make it easier to assess novel research contributions in this field, and to facilitate the selection of a suitable active-learning method.